diodesign/diosix/README.md

 ### Development branches <a name="branches"></a>

 The `master` branch contains the latest bleeding-edge code that people can work on and develop further; it should at least build, though it may crash.
 It is not for production use.
-Releases will be worked on in designated release branches.
+Official releases will be worked on in designated release branches.
+Work-in-progress releases may be created from tagged `master` commits.

-The `x86` branch holds an early port of the Rust microkernel for Intel-compatible PC systems.
+The `x86` branch holds an early port of the Diosix microkernel for Intel-compatible PC systems.
 The `x86hypervisor` branch holds an early attempt to build hypervisor features into the `x86` branch.
 You're welcome to update these so they catch up with `master`, however the focus for now will be on the RISC-V port.
 Other branches contain work-in-progress experimental work that may not even build.

 ### Contact, security issue reporting, and code of conduct <a name="contact"></a>